plandes/flex-compile/README.md

 Writing your own flexible compiler is pretty easy if you know how to write Emacs object oriented programs.
-Even if you don't, you should be able to find a compiler already written that follows your use case amoung those concerete (see [compilers](#compilers)) that are already given in this package.
+Even if you don't, you should be able to find a compiler already written that follows your use case among those concerete (see [compilers](#compilers)) that are already given in this package.
 You can also submit an issue (see the [contributing instructions](CONTRIBUTING.md)).